riccardo-df/aggTrees/README.md

 R package to implement aggregation trees, a nonparametric approach to discovering heterogeneous subgroups in a selection-on-observables framework.

-The approach consists of three steps:

-1. Estimate the conditional average treatment effects (CATEs);
-2. Approximate the CATEs by a decision tree;
-3. Prune the tree.

-This way, we generate a sequence of groupings, one for each granularity level.
-The resulting sequence is nested in the sense that subgroups formed at a given level of granularity are never broken at coarser levels.
-This guarantees consistency of the results across the different granularity levels, generally considered a basic requirement that every classification system should satisfy.
-Moreover, each grouping features an optimality property in that it ensures that the loss in explained heterogeneity resulting from aggregation is minimized.

-Given the sequence of groupings, we can estimate the group average treatment effects (GATEs) as we like.
-The package supports two estimators, based on differences in mean outcomes between treated and control units (unbiased in randomized experiments) and on sample averages of doubly-robust scores (unbiased also in observational studies).
-The package also allows to get standard errors for the GATEs by estimating via OLS appropriate linear models.
-Under an "honesty"" condition, we can use the estimated standard errors to conduct valid inference about the GATEs as usual, e.g., by constructing conventional confidence intervals.
+`aggTrees` allows researchers to assess whether there exists relevant heterogeneity in treatment effects by generating a sequence of optimal groupings, one for each level of granularity.
+For each grouping, we obtain point estimation and inference about the Group Average Treatment Effects.
+Please reference the use as [Di Francesco (2022)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4304256).

 To get started, please check the online [vignette](https://riccardo-df.github.io/aggTrees/articles/aggTrees-vignette.html) for a short tutorial.